15 Spending Habits To Break Before Retirement (It’ll Be Worth It)

 senior couple preparing tax report at home

-Retirement is when you should be able to relax, enjoy life, and reap the rewards of your years of hard work.
+When you plan for retirement, you imagine you will finally be able to relax, enjoy life, and reap the rewards of your years of hard work.

 However, achieving a worry-free retirement requires careful financial planning and, most importantly, breaking unhealthy spending habits that can jeopardize your financial security.